 Dr. Jocelyn DeGroot earned her Ph.D. in Communication Studies from Ohio University in 2009.
 Josie’s research focuses on interpersonal communication, computer-mediated communication, and communicative issues of death and dying.

 Her scholarship includes investigations of online voyeurism (Emotional Rubbernecking), Transcorporeal Communication, grief-related blogs, parasocial relationships, and relational continuity with the deceased.
 She has published in Communication Teacher, Omega: The Journal of Death and Dying, Death Studies, Western Journal of Communication, Illness, Crisis, & Loss, Communication Research, and she has book chapters in Blogging in the Global Society and Contexts of the Dark Side of Communication.

 Most recently, Josie has been studying challenges in motherhood with co-author Tennley A. Vik (University of Nevada, Reno).
 This includes the flawless performance of motherhood and the invisible labor involved in motherhood.

 Josie teaches a variety of communication courses, including interpersonal communication, computer-mediated communication, and communication theory at Southern Illinois University Edwardsville.
-Josie is an Associate Professor and serves as the Assistant Chair for the Department of Applied Communication Studies.
+Josie is a Professor and serves as the Assistant Chair for the Department of Applied Communication Studies.

 ...and "DeGroot" rhymes with boat, not boot.